graezykev/normalise-your-git-commit-and-push/steps.md

 ### Why Dose It Fail?

-The test case above is mimicing a commit command of `git commit -m 'commit'`.
+The test case above is mimicking a commit command of `git commit -m 'commit'`.

 In this case your **commit message** is `"commit"`, but we have the **rule** of commit message **format** which is configured in `commitlint.config.js`, stipulating the commit message should be structured as [follows](https://www.conventionalcommits.org/en/v1.0.0/#summary):